 That report is sent to the Audit Committee meeting at which the Internal Audit Director is in attendance to present the primary detailed conclusions reached in the assessment report.
-The Audit Committee analyses the conclusions presented by the Internal Audit Director in detail and, as the case may be, adopts resolutions to apply all appropriate measures in this respect.
+The Audit Committee analyses the conclusions presented by the Internal Audit Director in detail and, if appropriate, adopts resolutions to apply all appropriate measures in this respect.

-- E.3 Indicate the main financial and non-financial risks, including tax risks, as well as those deriving from corruption (with the scope of these risks as set out in Royal Decree Law 18/2017), to the extent that these are significant and may affect the achievement of business objectives. - 1.
-Digital transformation.
-Choice of technology and pace of change - 2.
-Cybersecurity, cyberattacks, loss or theft of company or customer confidential information. - 3.
-Security and computer failures and incidents in the IT infrastructure. - 4.
+- E.3 Indicate the main financial and non-financial risks, including tax risks, as well as those deriving from corruption (with the scope of these risks as set out in Royal Decree Law 18/2017), to the extent that these are significant and may affect the achievement of business objectives. - Cybersecurity, cyberattacks, loss or theft of company or customer confidential information. - 2.
+Security and computer failures and incidents in the IT infrastructure. - 3.
 Operations in highly competitive markets.
-Pressure on prices and margins. - 5.
-Operations in highly regulated markets.
+Pressure on prices and margins. - Operations in highly regulated markets.
 Risk of non-compliance with regulations, including applicable tax regulations in each market and/or as a group.
 Unfavourable regulatory developments.
-Increase in the intervention of governments or regulators. - 6.
-Devaluation of currency and restriction of the movement of capital. - 7.
+Increase in the intervention of governments or regulators.

+- 5. Devaluation of currency and restriction of the movement of capital. - 6.
 Reputational risk.
 Negative publicity regarding name.
-Loss of brand value. - 8.
-Harm to company assets and to assets held in its custody. - 9.
-Occupational risks related to occupational health and safety. - 10.
-Corruption and fraud risks. - E.4 Indicate whether the entity has risk tolerance levels, including for tax risk.
+Loss of brand value. - 7.
+Harm to company assets and to assets held in its custody. - 8.
+Occupational risks. - 8.
+Risks related to occupational health and safety. - Risks affecting ESG principles and standards: environmental, social and corporate good governance, including corruption and fraud risks.

+E.4 Indicate whether the entity has risk tolerance levels, including for tax risk.